MetaSolutionsAB/ldcache/website/index.md

 The number of times the caching algorithm retries to fetch a resource in case of an HTTP error status.
 Default is 0.

+To retry an HTTP request which failed because of a server side error may seem counter-intuitive (the probability is high that the following attempts will fail too), but it has occurred that D2R instances produce temporary errors which only last (fractions of) seconds.
+In such cases it is advantageous to retry with some small delay.

 #### timeBetweenRetries

 The time between the fetching attempts.
 Only used if `retriesOnError` is greater than zero.
 Default is 1000 ms.